History of Maria Bartiromo in Timeline

 In September 2019, Maria Bartiromo signed a new multi-year deal with Fox Business Network (FBN).

-November 8, 2020: Bartiromo's On-Air Conversation with Sidney Powell
+November 8, 2020: Bartiromo's unsourced conversation with Sidney Powell

-On November 8, 2020, Maria Bartiromo's unsourced conversation with Sidney Powell on air, is said to have started the network's false claims about the election.
-Bartiromo did not fact check, push back, or ask for evidence, and merely repeated false claims.
+On November 8, 2020, Maria Bartiromo's unsourced on-air conversation with Sidney Powell is said to have started Fox network's false claims about the election.
+Bartiromo did not fact-check or ask for evidence, and repeated false claims.

 November 2020: Conducts Post-Election Interview with Trump

-In late November 2020, after Trump lost his bid for reelection, Maria Bartiromo conducted the first post-election interview with Trump, backing his false claims of election fraud.
-She was criticized for her conduct during the interview.
+In late November 2020, after Donald Trump lost his bid for reelection, Maria Bartiromo conducted the first post-election interview with Trump, backing his false claims of election fraud and his attempt to overturn the election results.

 2020: Defamation Lawsuit